 Service will develop a CCP for each national

 wildlife refuge in the Refuge System.
 To meet this requirement, the U.S. Fish and Wildlife Service

-has started work on a CCP for the National Elk
+is completing work on a CCP for the National Elk

-National Environmental Policy Act) will describe management alternatives
+National Environmental Policy Act) describes management alternatives

 This 15-year plan will provide long-range guidance and